Best viewpoint of the Lion Rock in Sigiriya, Sri Lanka, from the Pidurangala Rock

 Spectacular sunset views of Sigiriya Lion rock from on top of Pidurangala rock in Sri Lanka

-Crowd wise you can expect the most at Sigiriya Lion rock since it is one of the most popular attractions in the country.
+Crowds you can expect the most at Sigiriya Lion Rock since it is one of the most popular attractions in the country.
 Whatever time of the day, it might always get busy, but your best shot to beat the crowds is right at opening time.
+Most organized tours start coming in at 9 am.
+Pidurangala Rock has gained quite some popularity over the years, so don’t expect it to be a hidden gem and have the place to yourself (neither sunrise nor sunset).
+We got lucky with the number of people (we visited at the end of COVID in 2022), but nowadays Sri Lanka is a very popular tourist destination.

-The hike up Sigiriya’s Lion rock is fairly easy to moderate, you will have to conquer 1200 steps to get to the top.
-But compared to Pidurangala it’s way more accessible and less difficult to reach the summit.
+The hike up Sigiriya’s Lion Rock is fairly easy to moderate, you will have to conquer 1200 steps to get to the top.
+However, there are many stops in between where you can take some rest and look around if you are not in a rush.
+This makes the hike up way more pleasant.
+So compared to Pidurangala, the Lion Rock is way more accessible and less difficult to reach the summit.

 So if for some reason you are short on time and you have to make a choice, these points might help you make a decision.
 However, know it is possible to visit both in one morning.
 Both rocks are really impressive and have something unique, so try to climb them both if you can.
-Obviously, it’s all up to your budget and interests in the end.
+Obviously, it’s all up to your budget, physical capabilities, and interests.

 Dagoba surrounded by eleven seated Buddhas inside the Cave of the Great Kings at Dambulla Sri Lanka